 Golden-Handed Tamarin Facts

-- The stunning Golden-Handed Tamarin, also known as the Midas Tamarin, remains a truly astonishing species.
+- First of all, the stunning Golden-Handed Tamarin, also known as the Midas Tamarin, remains a truly astonishing species.
 Of further interest to many, this spellbinding creature also classifies as a variety of New World Monkey.
-Presently, only five recognized families fall into this category.
+Presently, only five recognized families fall into this highly distinctive category.

 - Quite fortunately, its population numbers appear to be sufficient and stable, at least for the moment.
 This truly pleasant surprise occurs despite its having only a moderate and restricted habitat range.
-Due to these factors, the IUCN classifies it as Least Concern.
+Due to these factors, the IUCN understandably classifies the amazing mammal as a Species of Least Concern.

 - Rather interestingly, the remarkable primate also appears to be expanding its territorial range.
 Unfortunately, however, that new range overlaps into that of another variety of tamarin.
 Evidence indicates that the Golden-Handed Tamarin is slowly displacing the other species.